Yakima SkyBox 16 Carbonite

 See the Yakima SkyBox 16 Carbonite

 Yakima has been a leader in the cargo roof box game for some time, and their core and arguably most versatile product is the SkyBox Carbonite.
-We’ve had the 16-cubic-foot-capacity model on the top of our vehicle for a couple years now and have found it to be endlessly useful.
+We’ve had the 16-cubic-foot model on the top of our vehicle for a few years now and have found it to be endlessly useful.
 It has hauled everything from firewood and camping gear to skis and snowboards and performed nearly flawlessly throughout.
 Below we break down our experiences with the SkyBox 16.
 To see how it stacks up to the competition, see our article on the best rooftop cargo boxes.

 Table of Contents